what to know before taking your dog for a swim

-A very sad article was recently sent my way regarding a five year old Labrador Retriever that went for a summer swim in a Minnesota lake.
-Unbeknownst to the Pet Parents, the lake contained blue-green algae (algae that produce harmful toxins).
+A very sad article was recently sent my way regarding a five-year-old Labrador Retriever that went for a summer swim in a Minnesota lake.
+Unbeknownst to the parents, the lake contained blue-green algae (algae that produce harmful toxins).
 Within hours after swimming, this otherwise healthy and vibrant Labrador Retriever died.
-The article prompted me to write a quick and (hopefully) helpful blog regarding swimming safety tips for our canine companions so that we can enjoy our summers and prevent as many accidents as possible.
+The article prompted me to write a helpful blog regarding swimming safety tips for our canine companions so that we can enjoy our summers and prevent as many accidents as possible.

-3) Make sure you provide plenty of clean drinking water.
-Pools, lakes, ponds and especially the ocean may provide fun water to play in, but this water is not for drinking.
+- Make sure you provide plenty of clean drinking water.
+Pools, lakes, ponds, and especially the ocean may provide fun water to play in, but this water is not for drinking.
 Between the heat of the day and the energy it takes to swim, your dog will need to refuel and recharge frequently with fresh water.

 Now that we have hit the main points for all swimming, here are a few location specific recommendations:

-2) Sea water is very upsetting to the GI tract.
-Make sure you provide plenty of fresh water to drink, and discourage any salt water drinking.
+- Seawater is very upsetting to the GI tract.
+Make sure you provide plenty of freshwater to drink and discourage any saltwater drinking.

-3) Keep an eye out for other species that are naturally in the ocean.
-Dogs don’t understand that crabs and jelly fish aren’t play toys and that they can be harmful.
+- Keep an eye out for other species that are naturally in the ocean.
+Dogs don’t understand that crabs and jellyfish aren’t play toys and that they can be harmful.